 We pour each sap bucket into this larger 5 gallon food-grade bucket to bring it back home.

-Making Black Walnut Syrup
+What Does Black Walnut Syrup Taste Like?

 Look outside – do you have a few trees that you can tap?
 Then do it!
 Making your own syrup is cost saving, fun, and oh-so-delicious.